BACKGROUND

 7.1 Nothing in the Contract shall limit or exclude the Supplier’s liability for:

-7.2 Subject to Clause 7.1, the Supplier shall not be liable to the Learner, whether in contract, tort (including negligence), for breach of statutory duty, or otherwise, arising under or in connection with the Contract for:
+7.2 Subject to Clause 7.1, Nothing in this Contract excludes or limits any rights or remedies a Consumer Learner has under applicable consumer law.
+The Supplier shall not be liable to the Learner, whether in contract, tort (including negligence), for breach of statutory duty, or otherwise, arising under or in connection with the Contract for:

 7.3 Subject to Clause 7.1, the Supplier’s total liability to the Learner, whether in contract, tort (including negligence), breach of statutory duty or otherwise, arising under or in connection with the Contract, shall be limited to 100% of the total charges paid under the Contract.